m-lamonaca/programming-notes/DotNet/C#/C# Collections.md

 list.InsertRange(index, item);  // insert items at the specified index

-list.IndexOf(item);  // return index of searched item in passed list list.LastIndexOf(item); // return index of searched item staring from the end of the arrary list.FindIndex(Predicate<T>)  // returns the index of the first item matching the predicate (can be lambda function) list.FindLastIndex(Predicate<T>)  // returns the index of the last item matching the predicate (can be lambda function) list.Find(Predicate<T>)  // returns the value of the first item matching the predicate (can be lambda function) list.FindLast(Predicate<T>)  // returns the value of the last item matvhing the predicate (can be lambda function) list.FindAll(Predicate<T>)  // returns list of all items matching the predicate (can be lambda function) list.BinarySearch(value)  // Searches a  SORTED list for a value, using a binary search algorithm; retuns the index of the found item
+list.IndexOf(item);  // return index of searched item in passed list list.LastIndexOf(item); // return index of searched item staring from the end of the array list.FindIndex(Predicate<T>)  // returns the index of the first item matching the predicate (can be lambda function) list.FindLastIndex(Predicate<T>)  // returns the index of the last item matching the predicate (can be lambda function) list.Find(Predicate<T>)  // returns the value of the first item matching the predicate (can be lambda function) list.FindLast(Predicate<T>)  // returns the value of the last item matching the predicate (can be lambda function) list.FindAll(Predicate<T>)  // returns list of all items matching the predicate (can be lambda function) list.BinarySearch(value)  // Searches a  SORTED list for a value, using a binary search algorithm; returns the index of the found item

 list.Remove(item);  // remove item from list
 list.RemoveAt(index);  // remove item at specified position